-Green Wave walk off nine inning thriller to go to the playoffs - Mississippi's Best Community Newspaper
+Green Wave walk-off nine inning thriller to go to the playoffs - Mississippi's Best Community Newspaper

-Green Wave walk off nine inning thriller to go to the playoffs
+Green Wave walk-off nine inning thriller to go to the playoffs

 Paxton Junkin drove the ball down the left-field line, and the ball dropped down for a base hit, scoring the winning run as Cathedral beat ACCS 7-6 in the ninth inning.